This sequined spider glistens in the light

 Ironically, the person to first describe the Australia’s two species of Thwaitesia, T. argentiopunctata and T. nigronodosa, was William Joseph Rainbow, a highly esteemed British entomologist responsible for the first catalogue of Australia’s spiders.

-Since it was first described Robert tells Australian Geographic that it’s one of those spiders that children are keen to seek out.
+Since it was first described Robert says it’s one of those spiders that children are keen to seek out.

 “The mirror spider is so common around creek lines, especially in Brisbane.
 I can describe to a six-year-old — its size and how it sparkles — and within five minutes they’ll go out looking for it.”

 The spider’s good looks and the work scientists are doing to dispel enduring myths—particularly that one about flesh-eating white-tail spiders—is changing our opinion.
 But Robert says we’ve still got some fears to overcome.

 “We’re seeing a slow change in attitudes,” he acknowledges. “ I think it’s because Australia has a reputation for having the world’s most dangerous everything.”